mystist/mystist.github.com/liber_en.md

 A website: The 1050 Poetry of Christian.
 Site: [http://1050.14201420.com/dev-blog](http://1050.14201420.com/dev-blog)
 *Responsibility:*
-I'm the starter and work as a Full-Stack Engineer.
+I'm the starter, user and work as a Full-Stack Engineer.
 *Environment:*
 Notepad++
 *Program Lauguage:*